 - Take care of houseplants as well and transplant any pot-bound patio plants into larger containers

 - Continue the war on weeds, using herbicides specially designed for paths and patios.

 Flowers and borders

 May is the time when you can really start filling your borders out.
-The early spring blush is over, but remember to wait until tulip, daffodil and bluebell foliage has died back before cutting.
-You can also lift spring bulbs and replant them elsewhere for next season, and give your summer bulbs room to flourish.
+The early spring flush is over, but remember to wait until tulip, daffodil and bluebell foliage has died back before cutting.
+You can also lift and divide spring bulbs and replant them elsewhere for next season, and give your summer bulbs room to flourish.